 How to select the right transfer pump

-Learn about transfer pumps and what to consider in order to select the right pump for the job
+Learn about transfer pumps and what to consider to select the right pump for the job.

 When moving water from point A to point B, a booster pump is necessary to create a sufficient pressure and lift.
 This can be the case when using several water tanks at the same time in a domestic building where you need to transfer water from one tank to another, for instance from an underground tank to a roof tank.